ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression.md

 1. The ranges differ in correspondence to the bit width of the type: the larger the width, the larger the range.
 2. The signed integers are 2s-complement, as can be seen from the fact that the negative integers are one more than the positive ones.

 Arrays are not currently supported for these types.
-Instead of arrays, we can use `[<cept>]`_buffers_, which in general are unstructured blocks of memory where the programmer has full control over the memory layout.
+Instead of arrays, we can use _buffers_, which in general are unstructured blocks of memory where the programmer has full control over the memory layout.
 MakeCode supports the type [`Buffer`](https://makecode.microbit.org/types/buffer) for just such purpose.
 Here is an example:
 ```javascript
 // Example 2.1.3